satoshinm/NetCraft/README.md

 - Shift-F4 to toggle barrel distortion effect.
 - F3 to toggle debug info text.
 - F1 to toggle all user interface elements.
-- Drop files onto the canvas to change the texture.png.

 Joystick: